 - You agreed with at least one other person to commit a crime;

 - At the time of this agreement, you intended that the crime would be committed; and

 - You or one of your co-conspirators committed an overt act in furtherance of that crime.

-As you can see, the prosecution does not have to prove that a crime was actually committed.
+As you can see, the prosecution does not have to prove that a crime was committed.
 Instead, they must only prove that an overt action was taken in furtherance of that crime.
 What is an overt act?
-In San Diego, an overt act is defined as anything – illegal or legal – that is done “to help accomplish the agreed upon crime.”
-Basically, any step – beyond simple agreement – that is taken in California to help complete the intended crime can be considered an overt act.
+In San Diego, an overt act is defined as anything – illegal or legal – that is done “to help accomplish the agreed-upon crime.”
+Any step – beyond simple agreement – that is taken in California to help complete the intended crime can be considered an overt act.
 Overt acts taken outside of the state of California will not satisfy this element of the offense.
 Additionally, this overt act must take place after you agree to participate in the criminal behavior.

 It is important to note that you do not have to be the person who commits this overt act.
 You can face charges for conspiracy in San Diego as long as you or one of your co-conspirators commits an overt act.